 These techniques gives you a little control over where the plant puts out branches so you can encourage growth and better control the shape of your tree.
 It also works great if some of the leaves have died and it needs to grow new ones.

 Notching a tree involves making a small cut just above a node on the trunk where you’d like it to put out a branch.

 You could also try pinching your tree.
-Locate the newest growth on top of the tree and cut it with a sharp pair of pruning shears.
+Locate the newest growth on top of the tree and cut it with a sharp pair of pruning shears like these.
 This will encourage the tree to branch out in that spot.